5 Steps for Building Strategic Enterprise Architecture for Change

 enterprise architecture maturity survey results

-The journey of moving to strategic Enterprise Architecture involves the whole company from colleagues contributing to data collection to decision-makers using targeted researched data from the EAs to steer the company.
+Transitioning to a strategic Enterprise Architecture requires involvement from the entire company, with colleagues contributing to data collection and decision-makers leveraging researched data from EAs to guide the company.

-According to our research, these are the top five actions organizations can take to mature their Enterprise Architecture function, succeed with change, and prepare for the future:
+Based on our findings, here are the top five actions organizations can take to enhance their Enterprise Architecture function, navigate change effectively, and prepare for the future:

-4. Simulate and compare from now to the future
+4. Simulate and compare current scenarios with future projections.

-How can EA drive the success of your company?
-What kind of questions should you ask before launching a project?
-Discover what fellow EAs reported in the full survey report: 7 Tips to Improve Your Journey Towards Progressive EAenterprise architecture future
+How does EA contribute to your company's success?
+What key questions should you consider before initiating a project?
+Explore insights from fellow EAs in the complete survey report: 7 Tips to Improve Your Journey Towards Progressive EA.

 Ardoq Insights & Events